The Other Side of Trust in Health Care: Prescribing Drugs With the Potential for Abuse

 Showing items related by title, author, creator and subject.

-Medicare and State Health Care Programs: Fraud and Abuse; Safe Harbors for Certain Electronic Prescribing and Electronic Health Records Arrangements Under the Anti-Kickback Statute; Final Rule Unknown author (United States.
+Medicare and State Health Care Programs: Fraud and Abuse; Safe Harbors for Certain Electronic Prescribing and Electronic Health Records Arrangements Under the Anti-Kickback Statute; Final Rule Unknown creator (United States.
 Department of Health and Human Services.
 Office of Inspector General, 2006-08-08)